The Early Days

 More recently, the web-site has been updated to the WordPress content management system – still under Digital Pacific hosting.

-From 2021, the web-site is being jointly managed by Marilyn Holmes and Dianne Hannaford.
+From 2021-2022, the web-site was being jointly managed by Marilyn Holmes and Dianne Hannaford.
 We thank them for committing to their new roles.